 - Mobile app.
 It’s also a plus that the mobile app is so easy to use.

 - Schedule allowances.
 Being able to send money to your teen immediately, or pre-schedule an allowance is a big convenience.

 - Spending limits.
 You can set your own spending limits on your teen, and the card can be used anywhere that accepts Visa.
 Having that peace of mind is a big pro of this card.

-There are other prepaid debit cards aimed at teens, and they do come with some attractive features.
+There are other debit cards aimed at teens, and they do come with some attractive features.

 For example, the American Express Serve has an account fee at $6.95 per month.
 However, that fee can be waived by depositing $500 per month in the account.
 The American Express Serve also offers a cash-back option that can be attractive, but it has a higher monthly fee and charges fees for reloads.

-If you want to compare other options, take a look at our list of Best Prepaid Cards for Your Teen.
-As far as prepaid debit cards for teens go, Current is a pretty solid choice, with good features for the low-fee experience.
+If you want to compare other options, take a look at our list of Best Debit Cards for Your Teen.
+As far as debit cards for teens go, Current is a pretty solid choice, with good features for the low-fee experience.

 The Current Visa Debit Card is a good choice for parents who can’t get a joint account with their teen, and who want a way to help their teen learn money management.

 If you have only have one or two teens, it can be cost-efficient.
 However, if you have several teens, you might be better off with Akimbo, which allows you to set up an account with one-time fee per card and no ongoing annual or monthly fees.
 However, Akimbo charges fees for PIN transactions and balance inquiries, so things can add up.

 If you want to monitor spending and work with your teen to help them manage their allowance and other income, the Current Visa Debit Card can be a great option.